-It is possible for an author to have a character’s behavior change significantly, or have some new and very different-from-the-norm trait appear, without explaining it or setting the context for it before or at the moment of change, but if he does, he’s asking the reader to trust that all will be made clear in good time.
+It is possible for an author to have a character’s behavior change significantly, or have some new and very different-from-the-norm trait appear, without explaining it or setting the context for it before or at the moment of change.
+If he does, though, he’s asking the reader to trust that all will be made clear in good time.
 That’s fine, so long as he keeps that implicit promise.

 Sometimes it can be hard to tell if the promise is kept, however.
-If you’re reading a long piece like a novella or full-length novel, but you’re only seeing it in increments (chapters), the explanation for the new behavior may not show up in the material you’re reading.
+If you’re reading a long piece like a novella or full-length novel, but you’re only seeing it a few chapters at a time, the explanation for the new behavior may not show up in the material you’re reading.
 In that case, you need to ask about it.
 If it’s a mistake, it’s possible the author didn’t realize she’d made it.

-Your task as a reviewer, then, is to do a kind of sanity check on the sudden change or new behavior.
-Here are a few questions to ask:
+Your task as a reviewer, then, is to do a kind of sanity check on any sudden change or new behavior.
+Here are a few questions to ask.

-- Has the author prepared me for this character’s new behavior by establishing the circumstances that warrant it?
+- If there was not a sudden change, but a more gradual one, has the author prepared me for this character’s new behavior by establishing the circumstances that warrant it?

 - Has the author hinted that there might be more going on with this character than meets the eye?

-If the answer to any or all of these questions is “no,” then you’ll want to bookmark the moment the new behavior appears and watch for the explanation to be revealed.
+If you’re not clear on why the character’s behavior has changed, you’ll want to bookmark the moment the new behavior appears and watch for the explanation to be revealed.
 If it isn’t, this is something you’ll want to flag for the author.